rich-iannone/sweet-data/README.md

 - **Interactive terminal interface**: modern TUI with syntax highlighting and real-time feedback
 - **Intuitive navigation**: use keyboard shortcuts or mouse/pointer interactions for smooth control
 - **Flexible data loading**: files, stdin piping, or paste data directly from spreadsheets/web tables
+- **Query database tables**: connect to your database, find a table, run SQL queries
 - **Multiple export formats**: save your transformed data as CSV, TSV, Parquet, JSON, or JSONL
 - **Accessible**: refine smaller datasets with ease or tackle complicated transformations without hassle
 - **Fast operations**: built on Polars for high-performance data processing